Khyla-geca/orizon/README.md

-# PHP & MYSQL PROJECT
+# Php & MySql Project

 CRUD (create, read, update, and delete) is an essential process for this application.
 Users can utilize the four CRUD methods to execute various types of operations on specified data in the database.